JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 ## What makes Probot "good"

-By now, you've seen what makes Probot work - but it's ease-of-use is explained better by some features we haven't talked about yet:
+By now, you've seen what makes Probot work - but its ease-of-use is explained better by some features we haven't talked about yet:

 ### Documentation